-Dr. William Sparks’ Ted Talk on the power of self-awareness and his deeper understanding of “the shadow.”
+Dr. William Sparks talks about the power of self-awareness and his deeper understanding of “the shadow.”

-5. How Self-Awareness Can Help You Live the Life you Want
+5. How Self-Awareness Can Help You to Live the Life You Want

-Being Well by Rick Hanson, Ph.D.
+Being Well by Rick Hanson, PhD uses psychology to look at achievement, awareness, and success.
 This episode, in particular, offers insight from Daniel Goleman.
-This podcast uses psychology to look at achievement, awareness, and success.

-The Self Awareness Podcast (found on Spotify), by Aaron Dodge, is a personal journey through self-awareness.
+The Self-Awareness Podcast, from Aaron Dodge, is a personal journey through self-awareness.

-The Pathway to Happiness podcast, and Awareness and Consciousness, in particular, offers interesting insights into the voices in our heads.
+The Pathway to Happiness podcast, and this Awareness and Consciousness episode in particular, offers interesting insights into the voices in our heads.

-If you enjoy listening to podcasts, we also have a selection of the 8 best positive psychology podcasts you can enjoy.
+If you enjoy listening to podcasts, we also have a selection of the eight best positive psychology podcasts.